Divjot1027/Sales-Procurement-Dashboard/README.md

 Used a free trial of Tableau Desktop to create the dashboard, but after the trial ended, I was only able to retain the PowerPoint presentation (PPT) that showcases the final visualizations and insights.

-Here’s a clean and polished version of your SQL-based data analysis steps, along with the corresponding queries:

 ---